carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 entered.
 It is generally good to free any module that you know you won't need to call further, just to free up the resources dedicated to it.
-However, you don't strictly need to do this: All resources will be cleaned up when your JIT class is destructed, if the haven't been freed before then.
+However, you don't strictly need to do this: All resources will be cleaned up when your JIT class is destructed, if they haven't been freed before then.

 This brings us to the end of Chapter 1 of Building a JIT.
 You now have a basic but fully functioning JIT stack that you can use to take LLVM IR and make it